Dananando/Dananando/README.md

 ### Hi there 👋

+I'm Stéphane, fullstack developper in the making, former safety engineer.
+I like solving technical issues through my coding skills.

+## :green_circle: I'm currently trying to build stuff using
+- Node.js
+- Express
+- PostgreSQL (sometimes with Sequelize as an ORM)
+- GraphQL
+- Sqitch
+- Insomnia
+- Vanilla JavaScript
+- HTML5/CSS3

+## :mag: I am looking forward to learning more about
+- MongoDB
+- Jest (and TDD in general)
+- TypeScript
+- Vue (or React.
+Or maybe Angular once I'm brave enough.)
+- This list will keep growing.

+## Wanna reach me?
+Drop me an email: dan.andriamihaja@gmail.com

 <!--
 **Dananando/Dananando** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.